Kerala State Literacy Mission Authority: Basic programme

 KSLMA launched a project to impart literacy in 100 selected tribal settlements across the state.
 The project to be implemented in association with the Scheduled Tribe Development Department, envisages setting up of special literacy centres in tribal settlements with low literacy rate.
 Qualified persons from the tribal community will be appointed as instructors of the literacy programme.
-The state wide rollout of the programme is part of literacy missions task of eradicating illiteracy from all tribal settlements in a phased manner.
+The statewide rollout of the programme is part of literacy missions task of eradicating illiteracy from all tribal settlements in a phased manner.